sailpoint-oss/developer.sailpoint.com/docs/guides/ip-address-allow-list.md

 https://files.accessiq.sailpoint.com/network/REGION/FILENAME
 ```

-Where REGION is the region of your IdentityNow Tenant and FILENAME is one of the three following:
+Where REGION is the region of your Identity Security Cloud Tenant and FILENAME is one of the three following:

 ```
 source_ips.yaml